Aneeb-Kashif2/private-cloud/deploy/README.md

 docker compose build
-docker compose up -d --wait --wait-timeout 120 docker compose ps docker compose logs --tail=100 backend frontend migrate
+docker compose up -d --wait --wait-timeout 120 docker compose ps docker compose logs --tail=100 nginx backend frontend migrate
 ```

-The migration container must succeed before the API starts; the frontend waits for API health.
+The migration container must succeed before the API starts; the frontend waits for API health, and Nginx waits for both application containers.
 The API drains in-flight requests on shutdown; Compose allows up to five minutes before forcing it to stop.
 Schedule deployments outside long uploads, and follow the main README recovery procedure after a forced shutdown.
 Both application containers run without root privileges.
 The storage bind mount refuses to create a missing host directory.
 UID/GID must match the existing file owner.
 Keep the same exported settings for subsequent Compose commands, or provide them through your local `.env` (never commit credentials).

-Use an HTTPS reverse proxy on Ubuntu: `/api/` goes to `127.0.0.1:4000`, and other paths go to `127.0.0.1:3000`.
-Configure a 5 GiB body limit, disable request buffering for streaming uploads, and allow sufficiently long upload timeouts.
-Production authentication cookies require HTTPS.
-The API URL is embedded into the frontend at image build time; changing it requires rebuilding that image.
-Restrict direct access to application, database and Redis ports using the host firewall.
-Do not expose the storage directory through the web server.
+Nginx is included on port 8080 with `/api/` routed to `127.0.0.1:4000` and other paths to `127.0.0.1:3000`.
+It allows 5 GiB bodies and streams API traffic without request buffering or proxy caching.
+The current mobile-access method is `cloudflared tunnel --url http://localhost:8080`: Cloudflare supplies public HTTPS, while Nginx receives local HTTP.
+No tunnel process was running in the latest runtime snapshot; Compose does not start one automatically.

+Production cookies require the HTTPS access flow.
+The browser API base defaults to `/api`, so the temporary tunnel hostname does not require rebuilding images.
+An explicit API URL override is baked into the frontend and would require a rebuild to change.
+Cloudflare's own request-size limits still apply.
+Do not expose the uploaded-file directory as web content.

 ## GitHub setup